flycse/meg310-project/README.md

 - **[Project Plans](./plans/README.md)** – Detailed planning documents for project scope, timeline, and tasks.
 - **[API Documentation](./docs/api.md)** – Details of the APIs used within the project.
 - **[User Guide](./docs/user_guide.md)** – Instructions for end-users to navigate and use the platform.

-## Contributing

-We welcome contributions!
-If you would like to contribute to the project, please fork the repository, create a feature branch, and submit a pull request.

-## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgements